tech-otaku/macos-desktop/MONTEREY.md

 1. See the [Valid Options](#valid-options) section for using the `options.py` script

 1. See the [Tests](#tests) section for using the `set-desktop-monterey-tests.sh` script

-<sup>**1**</sup> **IMPORTANT** This is a development version compatible with macOS 10.15 Catalina, macOS 11 Big Sur and macOS 12 Monterey and is currently undergoing testing.
-For a stable version that is **not** compatible with macOS 12 Monterey use [macos-desktop-master.zip](https://github.com/tech-otaku/macos-desktop/archive/refs/heads/master.zip) instead.

 ## Usage
 `./set-desktop.sh <desktop image>`